APPLY TO MESSIAH

 Biography

 David Pettegrew is a scholar of the ancient Mediterranean world who studies the transformation of local society, culture, and religion in the later centuries of the Roman era.
-He is a passionate teacher in the subjects of Greek and Roman history, late antiquity, archaeology, and early Christianity.
+He teaches courses in the subjects of Greek and Roman history, late antiquity, archaeology, digital history, and early Christianity.
 As a field archaeologist, he undertakes research in Greece, Cyprus, and central Pennsylvania.
-His current projects include publishing an archaeological survey near Isthmia, Greece and writing an introduction to the archaeology of early Christianity.
-Pettegrew is also active in digital and public humanities activities on campus and can often be found in the Beatrice Howe Humanities Lab collaborating with students on a range of public history projects.
+His current research centers on the study of archaeological remains on the Isthmus of Corinth, and the archaeology of early Christianity.
+Pettegrew also coordinates digital humanities activities on campus and collaborates with students and community partners on a range of public projects related to Harrisburg’s history.

 Courses